Social and Emotional Resources

 Many gifted behaviors and traits include an emotional or social component.
 Parents of gifted children find that both the challenges and the joys of raising a gifted child extend beyond the classroom.

-How Does Being Gifted Affect Other Aspects of Development?
+How Does Being Gifted Affect Social and Emotional Development?

 Being gifted is part of an individual’s identity and, as such, does not only apply to academic settings.
 Profoundly gifted children experience their emotions and social development in a way that can significantly differ from neurotypical children.
 Supporting your gifted child includes looking at their emotional needs at home and helping them build social skills outside of a school setting in addition to providing opportunities for intellectual growth.